 With a strong focus on children’s welfare, we develop insight into each child’s needs and aspirations, we seek their parents’ view, and develop effective solutions.
-Partnering with our Associate Consultants on the ground, we select appropriate schooling, negotiate financial support and monitor the child’s development over time.
+We select appropriate schooling, negotiate financial support and monitor the child’s development over time.
 Sensitive to the fact that the child may be working to support their family, we endeavour to relieve pressure on the family’s finances by providing a monthly stipend.
 In addition to compulsory academic education, we help former child workers fulfil specific aspirations by helping them undertake vocational courses in topics including IT, accounting, childcare, teaching and beauty.
 To date Impactt has successfully remediated over 200 ex-child workers worldwide.

 “The whole family have been impacted by this project.
 After my daughter joined the kindergarten course, her older sister who was very resistant to study, also joined a beauty course in a hair salon.
 This has really changed our idea of work and the future.” – Mother of ex-child worker in China

 We have found children working in a wide range of sectors including toys, footwear, garments, electronics and accessories.
 However, we find that factory audits, though good at identifying some issues, often don’t detect child labour.
 As a result, Impactt developed a methodology fully focused on understanding whether child labour is present on site or not, we refer to these as age verification assessments.
 The objective of the age verification assessments is to understand the effectiveness of recruitment and on-boarding management systems and identify if underage workers are on site.